stmarksnewferry/stmarksnewferry.github.io/_home_boxes/welcome.md

 img: welcome.jpg
 ---

-St Mark's is an Anglican Parish Church on the Wirral peninsula, and we have been making the Christian Faith known in New Ferry since our foundation in 1866.
+St Mark's is an Anglican Parish Church on the Wirral peninsula, and we have been making the Christian faith known in New Ferry since our foundation in 1866.

 **We open the doors at 10am for our 10.30am Sunday morning meeting**